 With such a wide range of prices, it pays to shop around for competitive pricing from reputable clinics in your local area.
 Get quotes from at least 2-3 providers before deciding.
 Beware of clinics that seem “too good to be true” with pricing well below the norm.

-Unfortunately, laser vision correction is considered an elective procedure, so it is not covered by provincial health plans across Canada.
+Unfortunately, laser vision correction is considered an elective procedure, so provincial health plans across Canada do not cover it.
 The Ontario Health Insurance Plan (OHIP), Alberta Health Care, BC Medical Services Plan and other provincial plans only cover medically necessary eye procedures, not elective ones solely for vision correction.

-While many people can benefit from laser vision correction, there are some important factors that determine whether you are a suitable candidate.
+While many people can benefit from laser vision correction, some important factors determine whether you are a suitable candidate.
 Your ophthalmologist will carefully evaluate your eyes, medical history and lifestyle to advise you on the risks and benefits.

 In general, good candidates for laser eye surgery are: